thetatoken/theta-mainnet-integration-guide/docs/api.md

 - children: children blocks
 - hash: the block hash
 - transactions: json representation of the transactions contained in the block
 	- raw: transaction details
- - type: type of the transaction (see the "Transaction Types" note below)
+	- type: type of the transaction (see the **Transaction Types** note below)
 	- hash: hash of the transaction
-- status: status of the block (see the "Block Status" note below)
+- status: status of the block (see the **Block Status** note below)

 **Transaction Types**

 ```
 0: coinbase transaction, for validator/guardian reward
 1: slash transaction, for slashing malicious actors